 This area is home to an abundant flora that includes flowers, shrubs, and trees.
 When you camp here, you will wake up to a pleasant and peaceful ambiance that is all about the greenery.
 There are some portions of this campsite that have a steep slope or terraced campsites.

-These are great camping positions if you want to enjoy overlooking views of the nearby Lake Garda.
+These are great camping positions if you want to enjoy overlooking views of the nearby Lake Garda in Italy.
 There are over 161 pitches available for those who would like to do some tent camping.

 There are also many facilities near the campsite that include restaurants, bars, toilet facilities, and more.
 With a boat launch on-site, you can do some fishing or sailing.
 There is also a bicycle hire for those who want to go biking.